-4. Intramural Committee Representatives:
+4. Intramural Sport Council Representatives:

-The Intramural Representatives shall be ultimately responsible to the Intramural committee for their unit's participation and performance in the Intramural Program.
-The Intramural Representative shall sign all entry forms submitted by their unit.
-The Intramural Representative shall attend all Intramural Committee meetings and Council meetings, or designate a replacement to be present.
-It shall be the Representatives' duty to represent their participants' views to the Intramural Committee and assist in program evaluation.
+The Intramural Representatives shall be ultimately responsible to the Intramural Sports Council for their unit's participation and performance in the Intramural Program.
+The Intramural Representative shall submit all necessary administrative requirements for their unit.
+The Intramural Representative shall attend all Intramural Council meetings.
+It shall be the Representatives' duty to share their participants' views to the Intramural Committee and assist in program evaluation.